 But in the long run, the SEOs who know what they’re doing will always succeed when it comes to the only thing that matters—targeted search engine traffic.

-Put an experienced SEO up against a total beginner, and I can predict with great certainty which one will have more organic search traffic in six months.
+Put an experienced SEO up against a total beginner, and we can predict with great certainty which one will have more organic search traffic in six months.

 Quality SEOs don’t rely on luck.